Pjj0417/swin-CRM/README.md

 These components are designed to improve adaptive local feature modeling, contextual representation learning, and discriminative feature representation.

-The implementation example released in this repository focuses on the **Swin-MAE + DWMM** component.
+The implementation example highlighted in this repository focuses on **Swin-MAE + DWMM**.

 ---